Name: Ree of Vuena

 Less than five minutes had passed since she was thrown into the pit, but that alone was enough to make her someone new.

 To go on would take too much time for the format of these simple dossiers.
-The goddess of Reeism has had a storied life before even Rondi, after all.
-One would expect such a person to be bitter at life, but over the course of her journey, she instead forms a personal philosophy that instills a personality of almost nuclear positivity.
+The goddess of Reeism has had a storied life before even Rondi’s summoning, after all.
+One would expect such a person to be bitter at life, but over the course of her journey, she instead forms a personal philosophy that instills an outlook of almost nuclear positivity.
 Her world view seems to only improve as her understanding of the universe increases, much to the chagrin of some of Rondi’s more severe knights, and much to Salavaine’s delight.

 Primary Magics and Abilities:

-Being assumed a “true” immortal, Ree is capable of enduring outstanding physical trauma to her body without dying or losing of consciousness.
+Being a member of the exceptionally rare “true” immortal classification, Ree is capable of enduring outstanding physical trauma to her body without dying or losing of consciousness.
 She can bear any punishment, even down to the molecular level, and still maintain a sense of self separate from “the bright abyss,” which is the primary sensation of death that greets the majority of sentient beings in their final moments.
-Other than Oidhche, she is the only multi-cellular being known to be able to remain alive after being spread entirely down to their molecules, which is unfortunately something she’s had to deal with more than once.
+Other than one of Rondi’s other knights, Oidhche, she is the only multi-cellular being known to be able to remain alive after being spread entirely down to their molecules, which is unfortunately something she’s had to deal with more than once.

 Being immortal and having learned sanguimancy, the amount of practice she’s received in the art places her on a post-grand-master wizard level.
 She is in fact so good at “connecting” blood and manipulating the joints within their parts, that she can form her total presence into any form she requires, as well as harden blood by increasing pressure at various points.
 This leads to her ability to not simply cut with blood, but smash, blast, protect, lift, and pierce with it as well.

-Like any outstanding sanguimancer, she can control the blood of others so long as they have no scutumancy to protect against the interference, but the scope and range at which she can employ body-puppetry is something that makes even Oidhche nervous.
-There’s something uniquely disquieting about witnessing an enemy kill another via an explosive growth of solidified blood from their jugular vein.
+Like any outstanding sanguimancer, she can control the blood of others so long as they have no scutumancy to protect against the interference, but the scope and range at which she can employ body-puppetry is something that makes even Oidhche nervous, and that guy is a full-on creep lord.
+It’s hard to blame him, though: there’s something uniquely disquieting about witnessing an enemy kill another via an explosive growth of solidified blood from their jugular vein.

 Hobbies and Interests: